Keksuccino/docs_fancymenu/localization.md

 ### Localization File Content

 You just created your first localization file (**English US**).
-This means, when the game language is set to English US, your text elements will be localized to the content in the `en_us.local` file (and in the case of this specific file, it will also get used if you don't have a localization file for the current game language).
+This means when the game language is set to English US, your text elements will be localized to the content in the `en_us.local` file (and in the case of this specific file, it will also get used if you don't have a localization file for the current game language).

-But the file is still empty, so none of your text elements can get any content from this file.
+But the file is still empty, so none of your text elements can get any content from it.
 Lets change this.

 Open your `en_us.local` file with a text editor.